On the moduli space of multi-fractional instantons on the twisted $\mathbb T^4$: Moduli space of = instantons on the tuned with gcd

 In order to further corroborate our findings, we also study the moduli space of these constant-$F$ solutions and show that the lattice minimum action configurations generated from random initial conditions cover the entire moduli space (subject to the limitation that we only generate a finite number of configurations).

 We begin with $k=r=1$, where there are only $4$ moduli, the holonomies $\phi_\mu^{C'=1}$.
 As for any solution with $Q=1/N$, these moduli correspond to translations of the solution on $\T^4$.
 The action density is independent of the moduli, but the winding Wilson loops depend on them.
 A Wilson loop winding in $x_\mu$ only depends on $\phi_\mu^1$, as is clear from the explicit form of the constant-$F$ solutions (\ref{Ukbackground}, \ref{Ulbackground}) and the relation (\ref{SUNmoduli}).
 The Wilson loops, as functions of $\phi_\mu^1$ (for fixed $x_\mu$) were studied in detail in \cite{Anber:2024mco} and were an important tool in figuring out the shape and size of the moduli space.
 As the modulus $\phi_\mu^1$, is varied, the Wilson loop in the $\mu$-direction traces out the solid curves shown in the $\Re W_\mu$-$\Im W_\mu$ plane on Figure~\ref{fig:r=k=1wilson}.
 The continuous lines are obtained from the analytic solution (\ref{Ukbackground}, \ref{Ulbackground}) and their equations in each $\Re W_\mu$-$\Im W_\mu$ plane are shown in eqn.~(\ref{wilsoneqns1}) in Appendix \ref{appx:wilson}.
-From the figure, it is clear that the lattice minimum-action configurations (recall that there are $104$ of them) cover the entire moduli space.
+From the figure, it is clear that the lattice minimum-action configurations (recall that there are $104$ of them) cover the entire moduli space.\footnote{To avoid confusion, we stress that the vanishing of the expectation values of winding Wilson loops is a consequence of center symmetry.
+However, in the semiclassical approximation, any given instanton configuration, with some fixed values of the moduli, leads to a nonzero expectation value of the winding loops.
+Analytically, only after integration over all moduli, i.e.~over the moduli space, does center symmetry get restored.
+The fact that, when summed over our randomly generated numerical instanton configurations, the Wilson loops vanish provides evidence that our numerical procedure covers the entire moduli space.}

 For the multi-fractional instanton with $r=k=2$, there are now $8$ moduli, $\phi_\mu^{1}$ and $\phi_\mu^2$.
 Four linear combinations of them can be interpreted as translations of the center of mass of the $r=2$ ``composite instanton" and four can be interpreted as relative positions of the $r=2$ lumps,\footnote{Strictly, the $2$-lump picture applies only on the detuned torus, as there are no lumps for $\Delta=0$.} as per \cite{Anber:2024mco}.
 Here again, as (\ref{Ukbackground}, \ref{Ulbackground}) and (\ref{SUNmoduli}) show, each winding Wilson loop $W_\mu$ only depends on $2$ moduli, $\phi_\mu^{C'=1}$ and $\phi_\mu^{C'=2}$.
 As these moduli are varied, the analytic expressions for $W_\mu$ from (\ref{wilsonr=k=2}) show that the solid curves on Figure~\ref{fig:r=k=2wilson} represent the boundary of the moduli space (traced by varying the center of mass coordinate only, at vanishing relative position) with the inside now filled by varying the ``relative position'' modulus.
 Again, we find that the lattice minimum-action configurations appear to fill the moduli space.